-documents and annotations the peer is interested in.
-Once a view is established, its definition is indexed in the DHT.
-When documents or annotations are published, by looking up in the DHT, the publishing peer learns if its new content may contribute to some view, and if so, it sends the respective data to the view.
-After publication, this lookup is repeated periodically to identify contributions to later defined views.
-Thus, views are updated over time, in the manner of long-running, de-centralized subscriptions.
+To address such applications, we have built AnnoVIP, a symmetrical, peer-to-peer platform, based on a distributed hash table (or DHT, in short [4]), which guarantees upper bounds on the number of hops needed in order to route a given message in the peer network.
+At the core of content sharing in AnnoVIP stand materialized views over the whole network content.
+Each peer may locally store some XML and RDF content, and may also define views, describing patterns of interconnected documents and annotations, that the peer is interested in.
+These views are stored in a local repository at the peer.
+Once a view is established, its definition will be indexed in the DHT network.
+When documents or annotations are published, by looking up in the DHT, the publishing peer learns if its new content may contribute to some view, and if yes, it sends the respective data to the view.
+After publication, this lookup is repeated periodically to identify contributions to views defined later on.
+Thus, views are updated over time, in the manner of longrunning, de-centralized subscriptions.